bullmoose20/Plex-Stuff/README.md

 ```
 PLEX_URL=https://plex.domain.tld                # URL for Plex; can be a domain or IP:PORT
 PLEX_TOKEN=PLEX-TOKEN                           # https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/
+NOTIFIARR_ENABLED=0                             # Set to 1 to enable notifiarr
+NOTIFIARR_KEY=NOTIFIARR_KEY                     # Add notifiarr key as per the pass through integration on notifiarr.com
+DISCORD_CHANNEL=DISCORD_CHANNEL                 # Add the discord channel number associated to the channel that you want to send messages to
 DELETE=0                                        # DELETE=1 will perform the delete.
 This is PERMANENT.
 UNDO will NOT restore.
 0 is safemode
 RENAME=0                                        # RENAME=1 will perform a rename of the files that would be deleted to append ".jpg".
 Can be undone by setting UNDO=1
 UNDO=0                                          # UNDO=1 will rename all the files that are named with ".jpg" back to no file extension